 The task of concealing a wood beam, like the task of concealing a post, is not difficult.
 A steel beam, on the other hand, is not easy to conceal.
 (It is never easy to drill into a steel beam.)
 To get around this problem, paneling or drywall is secured to a wood framework that's nailed to the underside of the ceiling joists.

 Using Wood.
 To make the job of covering the beam easier, use 3/8-inch or thicker paneling, either plywood or solid wood.
 Attach cleats to the joists against both sides of the beam.
-Then use glue & finishing nails to attach cleats along one inside edge of the wood side panels.
+Then use glue and finishing nails to attach cleats along one inside edge of the wood side panels.
 (Nail through the panels into the cleats.)
-Glue & nail the side panels to the upper cleats.
-Then glue & nail the bottom panel to the lower cleats.
+Glue and nail the side panels to the upper cleats.
+Then glue and nail the bottom panel to the lower cleats.

 Concealing Soil Pipes

 The soil pipe (the main drain line of a house) conducts water and waste away from the house.
 Typically, it's the largest pipe in the basement and may be plastic or cast iron.
 If possible, enclose the pipe within a box or a soffit.
 It is a good idea to wrap the pipe in insulation before it's boxed, especially if it's plastic.
 The insulation reduces the sound of rushing water.
 Be sure to take measurements in several places along the length of the pipe, however, because it must slope at least ¼ inch per foot in order to drain properly.
 If the soil pipe’s cleanout plug is covered up, include a door for access to the plug.

 Painting Masonry Walls